Wubeizhongxinghua/kan/README.md

 ```
 Your kan process will continue to monitor the job/task and will not be affected by the exit of your terminal.

-> 0.4 update new
+### Latest update: 0.4
-A new subcommand `kan send` is know provided.
-You can straightly send messages to your configs (e.g. this command can be embeded into your .sh script etc.).
+A new subcommand `kan send` is now provided.
+You can straightly send messages to your configs (e.g. this command can be embeded into your `.sh` script etc.).
 Type `kan send --help` to see more.

-### TODOs
-- [ ] Refine remind contexts.